vyapp/vy/BOOK.md

 But code that is executed from selected regions of text can have a different AreaVi instance as target to operate on.
-In order to set an AreaVi instance as target, switch to NORMAL mode then press:
+In order to set an AreaVi instance as target, switch to GLOBAL mode then press:

     <Control-E>